 Then, check out the Sun Pavilion, a desert-inspired space with over 1000 desert plants!
 Afterward, make your way to the Heritage Gardens and learn about the diverse history and culture of Singapore – told through plants, of course!
 You also don’t want to miss the Canyon, a large collection of sculptured rocks that lay across a 400-meter dragon’s tail.

 Insider tip: The Gardens is also home to more than 40 unique art sculptures!
 Find them along your walk through the Gardens.

 Once you’re done checking out the main Gardens, make sure you stop off at the Biodomes!
-These are Cloud Forest and the Flower Dome.
+These consist of a Cloud Forest and Flower Dome.
 Both of the greenhouses are made from a complex design of glass and a steel grid.
 They are the world’s largest columnless greenhouses!

 The Cloud Forest dome houses a 35-meter tall mountain, which is covered in lush, tropical vegetation.
 It’s from the top of this mountain that you will be able to see the world’s tallest indoor waterfall!

-Finally, visit the Supertree Grove, where you can view 12 of the 18 Super Trees found in the Gardens!
-The man-made Supertrees are solar-powered structures that act as vertical gardens – with tropical flowers, various ferns, and other plant life found growing along their steel frameworks.
+Finally, visit the Supertree Grove, where the movie “Crazy Rich Asians” takes place.
+The man-made “supertrees” are solar-powered structures that act as vertical gardens – with tropical flowers, various ferns, and other plant life found growing along their steel frameworks.
+You can view 12 of the 18 supertrees found in the Gardens!